yebekhe/TelegramV2rayCollector/README.md

   <b>This project is intended for educational purposes only.
 Any other use of it, including commercial, personal, or non-educational use, is not accepted!</b>
 </p>

-<p align="center">This is a PHP script that collects V2Ray Configs from various Channels and saves them to different Subscription files based on their protocol type (SHADOWSOCKS, VLESS, VMESS, TROJAN, TUIC and HYSTERIA2).</p>
+<p align="center">This is a PHP script that collects V2Ray Configs from various Channels and saves them to different Subscription files based on their location and protocol type (SHADOWSOCKS, VLESS, VMESS, TROJAN, TUIC and HYSTERIA2).</p>

 ## Instructions & Usage